builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - Accept resume upload and optional URL list via form inputs
 - Trigger this workflow automatically on submission
 - Store the output `.md` file in the candidate's asset locker (roleboost.app/storage/[slug])
-- Display the two narrative angles for superadmin review and selection before asset production begins
+- Display the two narrative perspectives for superadmin review and selection before asset production begins
 - Track which NotebookLM prompts were run and which assets were delivered per package tier

 Until the dashboard is built, all steps above are handled manually in Claude chat and the output file is delivered to the candidate via their asset locker link once that system is built.